AkshatGadhwal/EaseMyTrip/README.md

+Apologies for the incorrect information.
+Here's the updated version of the readme.md file with the correct information regarding the database library used:

 # EaseMyTrip

 EaseMyTrip is a comprehensive web application built using Flask Framework and PostgreSQL database.
 It provides users with a convenient and user-friendly platform for flight and hotel bookings.
 This repository contains the source code and files for the EaseMyTrip application.